 What do you do when you aren’t working?

 As mentioned, I have two daughters who are always up to something—I think the younger one may actually be a supervillain—so I keep an eye on them.
-I’m a casual gamer (most frequently Lord of the Rings online and Stardew Valley, but I’ll dabble in other things), and I try to read 50 books a year though I cheat with comic books and short stories to get my numbers up (mostly fantasy), and I’ve recently started playing Dungeons and Dragons (Level 6 Tieflng Wizard).
+I’m a casual gamer (most frequently Stardew Valley, but I’ll dabble in other things), and I try to read 50 books a year though I cheat with comic books and short stories to get my numbers up (mostly fantasy), and I’ve recently started playing Dungeons and Dragons (Level 6 Tieflng Wizard).

 That said, most of my free time is put towards my side hustle of being a fantasy author.
 I’ve written multiple books under the name H.L.
 Burke.
 I’m an eclectic (read easily distracted) writer so I have published fairy tale fantasy, Steampunk, young adult fantasy, romantic fantasy, and superheroes.
 I’m currently neck deep in a superhero universe series called “Supervillain Rehabilitation Project” that involves an idealistic superheroine on a quest to reform supervillains and get them on the superhero path.
 She does so with her quirky team of superpowered misfits, including her former supervillain romantic interest, her sarcastic mind-reading brother, and a cat.